Voluntary sector

-The voluntary sector, independent sector, or civic sector is the realm of social activity undertaken by organizations that are non-governmental nonprofit organizations.
-This sector is also called the third sector, community sector, and nonprofit sector, in contrast to the public sector and the private sector.
-Civic sector or social sector are other terms for the sector, emphasizing its relationship to civil society.
-Richard Cornuelle coined the term "independent sector" and was one of the first scholars to point out the vast impact and unique mechanisms of this sector.
-Given the diversity of organizations that comprise the sector, Peter Frumkin prefers "non-profit and voluntary sector".
+In relation to public services, the voluntary sector is the realm of social activity undertaken by non-governmental, not for profit organizations.
+This sector is also called the third sector (in contrast to the public sector and the private sector), community sector, and nonprofit sector.
+"Civic sector" or "social sector" are other terms used for the sector, emphasizing its relationship to civil society.
+Voluntary sector activities are important in many areas of life, including social care, child care, animal welfare, sport and environmental protection.

+Terminology

+A variety of terms is in use to describe the non-governmental, not-for-profit sector, including "voluntary sector", "third sector", "community sector", and "nonprofit sector".
+In 1965, Richard Cornuelle coined the term "independent sector" and was one of the first scholars to point out the vast impact and unique mechanisms of this sector, but in some contexts, such as social care, this term includes businesses operating for profit.

+A formal economic theory of the voluntary, nonprofit sector and its role was developed by Burton Weisbrod in the 1970s, and subsequent decade.
+It distinguishes its incentives and behaviors from that of the private and public sectors of the economy, and recognizes non-profit organizations as suppliers of public goods that are under-supplied by government.
+This enabled calculation of the value of voluntary labor in the United States, which is a factor now considered in the analysis of efficiency wage.

+More recent researchers such as Peter Frumkin have also supported the concept of considering "non-profit" and "voluntary" organizations together.
+Rob Macmillan observed that the nature of this sector is "a hugely contested domain", with issues raised over "whether there is a coherent 'sector' at all, and if so what it should be called".

 Significance to society and the economy

 The presence of a large non-profit sector is sometimes seen as an indicator of a healthy economy in local and national financial measurements.
-With a growing number of non-profit organizations focused on social services, the environment, education and other unmet needs throughout society, the nonprofit sector is increasingly central to the health and well-being of society.
+With a growing number of non-profit organizations focused on social services, the environment, education, and other unmet needs throughout society, the nonprofit sector is increasingly central to the health and well-being of society.
 Peter Drucker suggests that the nonprofit sector provides an excellent outlet for a variety of society's labor and skills.
+In 1976, Daniel Bell predicted that the third sector would become the predominant sector in society, as the knowledge class overcame the effects of the private sector.